 While I didn’t expect, nor want a dark and gloomy Kingdom Hearts, I feel like Square should have remembered that its fanbase are not children anymore.
 Birth by sleep felt like a more mature title of the series, and it’s the sort of tone I was hoping Kingdom Hearts 3, being the finale, would have.

-The Disney worlds themselves are both exciting, and frustrating depending which of the world were talking about.
+The Disney worlds themselves are both exciting, and frustrating depending which of the worlds were talking about.
 Some of them take place after their respective movies and weave the story of Sora and the saga between themselves.
-The story is at its strongest when it does this, having Disney characters become more centralized to the plot makes the story feel more whole.
+The story is at its strongest when it does this, having Disney characters become more centralized to the plot makes the story feel whole.
 I found myself thoroughly enjoying it when it occurred.

 Some Worlds, however, play out their movies story almost to the number, with Sora and the heartless somewhere on the sidelines, not mattering at all.
 The very first Kingdom Hearts did something similar, but actually included Sora and the gang in its story.
 You fought Jafar alongside Aladdin, you fought Captain Hook alongside Peter Pan.
 In some of these new worlds, however, you simply fight a nameless heartless boss on the sidelines while the movie’s story occurs without you.

-In fact, at times the game’s writing takes ridiculous measures to keep Sora from interfering in the movie’s plot to the point of absurdity.
+In fact, at times, the game’s writing takes ridiculous measures to keep Sora from interfering in the movie’s plot to the point of absurdity.
 It made these worlds in particular feel like ad placement for the movies themselves, rather than a core part of the game.
 Also, it made me sit through the song “Let it go” in its entirety.
 I will never forgive it for that.

 From a gameplay standpoint, each world offered new interesting gameplay possibilities.
 Most worlds give you one or two companions that can battle alongside you, and unlike past games, you don’t have to switch out Donald or Goofy to have them along.
 Some of the worlds have some super cool gameplay surprises that I won’t spoil.
-Though the majority of the bosses are just heartless, there are some unique boss fights.
+Though the majority of the bosses are just heartless, there are some unique boss fights as well.